JoelChan10/SECURITY_ANALYTICS_AWS_CLOUDTRAIL_ML_MODEL/README.md

-# AWS IAM Threat Detection System
+# AWS IAM Threat Detection System using LSTM Model

 A production-ready AI-powered threat detection system that monitors AWS CloudTrail events in real-time to detect malicious IAM activities using deep learning and context-aware analysis.